 - Sieve Shakers are highly recommended for efficient and repeatable processing of aggregate samples.

-- Testing Screens offer a practical solution for effective sizing of large samples of coarse aggregate.
+- Testing Screens offer a practical solution for the effective sizing of large samples of coarse aggregate.

-The specific gravity test for coarse aggregate (ASTM C127 and AASHTO T 85) is simply a volume determination by displacement of water.
+The Coarse Aggregate Test (ASTM C127 and AASHTO T 85) is simply a volume determination by displacement of water.
 A basic test can be performed with a woven-wire basket and water container, or the complete test can be performed more efficiently using a specific gravity bench for suspended weighing of the specimen from an electronic balance.

 Both of these standard test methods allow calculation of different types of specific gravity: